 Understanding intelligence is important in an era shaped by rapid technological growth.
 Confusion often arises from unclear ideas about what intelligence really means, making it hard to distinguish between natural and human-made intelligence.
 Exploring the various types of intelligence and their roles in living beings and technology helps make this complex topic easier to grasp.
 Continue reading The Spectrum of Intelligence There are many types of intelligence

-The Argumentative Theory of Human Reason Knowledge Is Communal Close Pop-up all posts in this chapter What’s the Vibe?
+What Are Morals?
+Knowledge Is Communal Close Pop-up all posts in this chapter What’s the Vibe?
 Please be patient as this may take up to a minute to load… Close As individuals, we know almost nothing compared to what we think we know.
 Our individual knowledge is mostly a delusion.
-We are … Continue reading The Knowledge Delusion We know far less than we think we do
+We are ignorant of our Continue reading The Knowledge Delusion We know far less than we think we do

-The Knowledge Delusion The Extended Mind Close Pop-up all posts in this chapter What’s the Vibe?
+The Knowledge Delusion Polarization Is Tearing Us Apart Close Pop-up all posts in this chapter What’s the Vibe?
 Please be patient as this may take up to a minute to load… Close We think we know more than we do, but most of our knowledge exists in the minds of others.
-This shared understanding allows us to … Continue reading Knowledge Is Communal Most of our knowledge resides in other people
+This shared understanding allows Continue reading Knowledge Is Communal Most of our knowledge resides in other people